Inflammatory Syndrome In Kids With COVID-19 Explained

 What should parents do if their child shows symptoms?

-If you notice your child has a fever, rash, or abdominal pain, Greenhow recommends calling up your pediatrician — even if the symptoms are mild.
+If you notice your child has a fever, rash, or abdominal pain, Dr. Greenhow recommends calling up your pediatrician — even if the symptoms are mild.
 If something is severely wrong, parents shouldn’t be afraid to call the emergency room and take their kids in.
 “Worrisome signs are any changes in the child’s mental status, or energy levels — not waking up or acting irregularly,” She says.
 “Look for signs of dehydration or decreased urine output.
 I think that often a parent knows when their child seems more acutely ill and it’s often not just related to the height of the fever.
 If a child is a lot of pain, that’s another common reason they’re brought into the emergency room for this condition.”

 I’m a parent — am I right to be freaking out about this?

-Greenhow says that it’s important to be vigilant, but to remember that this is rare.
+Dr. Greenhow says that it’s important to be vigilant, but to remember that this is rare.
 “More data is coming every day for what appears to be a complication of COVID-19,” She says.
 “Now that we’re recognizing this new syndrome, we’re anticipating being better able to manage it and see even fewer deaths reported.”

-Another thing to keep in mind: If your child is having irregular symptoms that don’t fit the description of PMIS, you should still talk to a pediatrician.
+Another thing to keep in mind: If your child is having irregular symptoms that don’t fit the description of MIS-C, you should still talk to a pediatrician.
 “There are a lot of other conditions that should have parents bringing their children in,” she says.
 “We’re still seeing appendicitis and other common infections.
 Unfortunately, we’re seeing a lot of families who are delaying medical care because they’re worried they’re going to get exposed to COVID-19.
 It’s very important if a family is concerned, they reach out to their provider and are seen in a timely manner… It’s important to remember there are other more common things that may affect your kids, even if they’re not a focus in the news right now.”

 Advertisement

-Note: Editor's note: This story has been updated to reflect a CDC statement put out shortly after this story was written.